weekOldRoadkill/gl_compute_shader/README.md

 Building
 ---

-To compile to Linux you must run:
+To compile you must run:
 ```sh
 python build.py